pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 3. We call `Attack(false)`.

 <div data-block="info">
-_Button down_: You can notice that we use the `GetButtonDown()` method to get an input.
+  **Button down**: you can notice that we use the `GetButtonDown()` method to get an input.
 The "Down" at the end allows us to get the input when the button has been pressed once and _only_ once. `GetButton()` returns `true` at each frame until the button is released.
-In our case, we clearly want the behavior of the `GetButtonDown()` method. <br />Try to use `GetButton()` instead, and observe the difference.
+In our case, we clearly want the behavior of the `GetButtonDown()` method.

+  Try to use `GetButton()` instead, and observe the difference.
 </div>

 Launch the game with the "Play" button.
 You should get this: